A Git Repository is a storage location where the versions of your files may be stored. This may be a hosted location or your own Git server.

 From your Git provider, copy the SSH URL.
 In Copado, create a new Git Repository record and paste the SSH URL into the URI field, then save the record.
 Now you need to create a new pair of keys, to do so, press the button "Create SSH Keys", once you have created the keys, click on the "view" link next to the "id_rsa.pub" file and copy the content.
 On your Git provider site, add the public key (id_rsa.pub), see screenshot below.

-If you are running a hosted Git repository, make sure Port 22 is open.
-IP restrictions are not supported for SSH, more info here.
+If you are running a hosted Git repository (not in the Cloud), make sure Port 22 is open.
+IP restrictions are not supported for SSH.

 Retrieving Commit information into Copado